jamespilcher/campus-sustainability-game/MoSCow.md

 ## Summary of the Game

+- Used to explore campus
-- Each building has its own minigame:
+- Each building has its own minigame and unique personality:
   - Trivia
   - Hangman
   - Crosswords